If you would like to visit with one of our experienced attorneys for more information, contact us

 - Unmarried adult children (21 and older) of Lawful Permanent Residents

 Permanent Residence Card Through Employment

-A limited number of Green Cards are available to persons wanting to immigrate to the U.S. through employment opportunities.
+A limited number of Green Cards are available to people wanting to immigrate to the U.S. through employment opportunities.
 There are five categories of persons eligible to receive a Permanent Residence Card through employment:

 - EB-1: Aliens With Extraordinary Abilities.
-This category covers those that have risen to the top of their field, usually at an international level.
+This category covers those who have risen to the top of their field, usually at an international level.
 Most often this category applies to sports, science, and the arts.

 - EB-2: Professionals Holding Advanced Degrees or Having Exceptional Abilities.
 This is available to those professionals holding degrees beyond a bachelors degree.
 Additionally, it is also available to those that can demonstrate that their ability merits recognition in their respective field.

 - EB-3: Professionals and Skilled Workers.
 This category is available to those whose work requires a bachelors degree, or a degree of skill acquired after years of working in the trade.

 - EB-4: Religious Workers.
 This is somewhat of a catch-all category, as it covers certain overseas workers of the U.S. Government, certain members of the U.S. Armed forces, and certain religious workers.